KevinBian107/DSC180-Toolbox/container.md

 ### Creating an Image

-To create an image using thhis Dockerfile, use the following command in our Terminal/command-prompt:
+To create an image using this Dockerfile, use the following command in our Terminal/command-prompt:

 ```
 docker build -t dsc-example-docker-image .
 ```

-Replace `dsc-example-docker-image` with an image name we choose; our image can be named anything, but it should be something informative to our project.
+Replace `dsc-example-docker-image` with an image name we choose; our image can be named anything, but it should be something informative to our project. **If the access is denied, add the GitHub token first**.

 **Make sure Docker Desktop is running on the computer at the same time, otherwise this won’t work!** It may take >10 minutes to create the image for the first time.
 This is to be expected, because it’s pulling ~5GB of files.
 Subsequent pulls will be much faster.

 ### Testing the Image
-Once the image is built, run the following command in Terminal:
+Once the image is built, run the following command in Terminal (we can now directly run a virtual Linux system within our MacOS system directly):

 ```bash
 docker run --rm -it dsc-example-docker-image
 ```

-To verify that packages we installed via `apt-get` are installed, run `which <package-name>`, e.g. `which nmap` (for aria2, use which aria2c).
+To verify that packages we installed via `apt-get` are installed, run `which <package-name>`, e.g. `which nmap` (for `aria2`, use `which aria2c`).
 To verify that packages we installed via `conda` or `pip` are installed, open a Python interpreter and try to import them, or use `pip show <package name>`.

 ### Push the Image to GHCR